tersesystems/echopraxia/README.md

 # Echopraxia

 [Echopraxia](https://github.com/tersesystems/echopraxia) is a Java logging API that and is designed around structured logging, rich context, and conditional logging.
-There is a Logback-based implementation, but Echopraxia's API is completely dependency-free, meaning it can be implemented with Log4J2, JUL, or directly.
+There are Logback and Log4J2 implementations, but Echopraxia's API is completely dependency-free, meaning it can be implemented with any logging API, i.e. jboss-logging, JUL, JEP 264, or even directly.

 Echopraxia is a sequel to the Scala logging API [Blindsight](https://github.com/tersesystems/blindsight), hence the name: "Echopraxia is the involuntary repetition or imitation of an observed action."